carpentries-incubator/efficient-computing-in-julia/episodes/060-simulating-solar-system.md

 - Take the first steps with `Makie` for visualisation
 - Work with `const`
 - Define a `struct`
+- Get familiar with some idioms in Julia
 :::

 ::: instructor